FreshStart Your Own PC

 STEP 1: BUY YOUR KEY

-Starting May 1st, our FreshStart Automated Drive Replacement Tool will be available at the following online retailers:
+Starting in May, our FreshStart Automated Drive Replacement Tool will be available at the following online retailers:

 You will also need the following: